Table of Content

 The Indian financial market is full of numerous investment opportunities that can offer higher returns with low-risk exposure.
 Furthermore, when you diversify among various asset classes, the risk factor decreases.
 One of the best ways, along with the equity market, is leveraging various Options Trading strategies to trade Options.
 They are contracts that grant the holder the right but do not bind them, to either buy or sell a sum of some underlying asset at or before the contract expires at a fixed price.

 As there are numerous options trading strategies, very few offer steady profits with a very low-risk profile.
-One such strategy is Collar Options Strategy which combines one extra contract to lower the risk by a huge margin.
-However, before understanding the Collar Options Strategy in detail, below are some basic terms associated with Options Trading.
+One such strategy is the Collar Options Strategy, which combines one extra contract to lower the risk by a huge margin.
+However, before understanding what is a collar options strategy, let’s take a look at some basic terms associated with Options Trading.

 Net Premium: Rs 100 (200-100).